Thursday, July 18, 2013 at 5:11 AM

 But, if Putin’s (Cold War) heart prevails, American Olympians (who wish) could kill two birds with one stone by prominently displaying the gay-pride rainbow flag on their clothing whenever possible during the Games.
 This would enable them, on the one hand, to give Putin a retaliatory poke in the eye for granting Snowden asylum and, on the other, to express solidarity with lesbian, gay, bisexual, and transgender (LGBT) Russians who are being subjected to new anti-gay laws.

 I especially urge athletes (from every country that supports gay civil rights) who take the medal podium during these Games to participate.
-They can do so by making a show of taking a small gay-pride flag out of their pocket, after the playing of the winner’s national anthem, and waving it proudly for the world (and Putin’s homophobic Russia) to see.
+They can do so by making a show of taking a small gay-pride flag out of their pockets, after the playing of the winner’s national anthem, and waving it proudly for the world (and Putin’s homophobic Russia) to see.

 In other words, dare Czar Putin to have them all arrested for spreading “propaganda of nontraditional sexual relations among minors.”
 And dare the International Olympic Committee (IOC) to sanction them all for violating its rule against “proactive political or political demonstration.”
 I assure you, as far as Olympics protests go, this will emulate the famous Black-power salute two Black-American athletes made during the Mexico Games in 1968 to protest racial discrimination in the United States.